blairliikala/Caption-Reader/README.md

 ### YouTube

-Download the vtt option from YouTube in the Creator Studio and make it available online.
+YouTube captions are not accessible publicly.
+One way is to download the vtt option from YouTube in the Creator Studio, put it on your own server.
+Another is using YouTube's API.

 **Note** when using the YouTube vtt file, one edit may be needed to the first cue.
 Normally there is a blank line between the timecode and cue code.
 Each browser handles this slightly differently, so to provide browser parity simply add text in this blank line.
 Any text will do, and will be removed by the parser.